 Developing countries often have inadequate infrastructure, social protection and services.
 Many view the lack of resources from taxation as a constraint to achieving the SDGs.

 Co-operative compliance could be a powerful tool that is a cost-effective and efficient solution for the benefit of both business and tax administrations.
 It could also help in enhancing certainty for business, which is an important driver for trade and investment.

+Carbon pricing (including carbon taxation) is increasingly considered as an effective way to reduce GHG emissions, however the carbon pricing instrument needs to be considered and designed to focus on emissions reduction and removals in accordance with the 2030 and 2050 climate targets.
+The instrument should be part of a consistent policy addressing climate, energy, trade and taxation with this clear focus.
+The effectiveness of the policy could become muddled when multiple objectives are pursued, e.g., increasing the part of renewable energy, improving energy efficiency or plainly raising revenues.
+Where there are multiple objectives, carbon reduction should be prioritised.

 Conclusion